reecewayt/FreeRTOS-PID-Lux-Controller/README.md

 	- Switch[1] — enable/disable integral (I)
 	- Switch[0] — enable/disable proportional (P)

-- Pushbuttons:
+- **Pushbuttons:**
 	- BtnU — increment the selected parameter (setpoint/Kp/Ki/Kd)
 	- BtnD — decrement the selected parameter
-	- Note: The Boolean board has only 4 pushbuttons.
-The project does not use BtnC; mappings are adjusted for the Boolean board as follows: {btnC(N/A), btnu(BTN0), btnd(BTN3), btnl(BTN2), btnr(BTN1)}.
-Also, the Boolean board lacks btnCpuReset; the project implements it as: btnCpuReset = ~(BTN0 & BTN1)
+	- BtnL, BtnR — available for additional functionality (optional)
+	- BtnC — not used in this design

-- LEDs / PWM:
+- **LEDs / PWM:**
-	- PWM output is routed to the Nexys4IO RGB1 Blue output (external LED on PMOD).
-Two RGB LEDs exist but numbering differs between boards: {RGB1(RGB0), RGB2(RGB1)} on Boolean.
+	- PWM output is routed to the Nexys4IO RGB1 Blue output, then connected to an external LED on PMOD JC
-	- 16 on-board LEDs and 16 switches are available for debugging and status displays.
+	- Both boards have 2 RGB LEDs and 16 standard LEDs available for debugging and status displays

 - 7-segment display:
 	- Digits[7:5] display the setpoint